-This category includes basic and essential improvements to the land upon which the agricultural operation is inherently dependent (i.e., without these improvements the land could not be farmed, ranched, etc.).
-Generally, such improvements are not valued separately, but as an integral part of the land because they are combined with the land to make it viable for its current use.
+Improvements to agricultural land include basic and essential improvements to the land upon which the agricultural operation is inherently dependent (i.e., without these improvements the land could not be farmed, ranched, etc.).
+Generally, such improvements are not valued separately, but as an integral part of the land, because they are combined with the land to make it viable for its current use.
 See, e.g., A.R.S.
 42-15062.
-The premise for valuing improvements to the land together with the land is because the value of such improvements is reflected in the rental rates of agricultural land.
+The reason for valuing improvements to the land together with the land is because the value of such improvements is reflected in the rental rates of agricultural land.
 Examples include:

-• Boundary fences constructed of common wire and posts.

-Note: Fences made of cable, chain link, pipe, wood, and other materials, as well as special-purpose fences, are generally considered to be improvements on the land and are valued separately from the land.

-- Earthen stock water tanks.
+- Boundary fences constructed of common wire and posts. - Note: Fences made of cable, chain link, pipe, wood, and other materials, as well as special-purpose fences, are generally considered to be improvements on the land and are valued separately from the land. - Earthen stock water tanks.

-- Irrigation ditches and pipelines that carry water to the point of delivery for the crop.
+Irrigation ditches and pipelines that carry water to the point of delivery for the crop.

 Note: The control system and all portions of the delivery system are taxable as personal property.

 - Man-made, natural water catchment basins.

 - Service roads.

-• Wells, pumps, and motors, when used for agricultural purposes that are typical for similar properties in the same agricultural productivity zone.
+- Wells, pumps, and motors, when used for agricultural purposes that are typical for similar properties in the same agricultural productivity zone.
+The value of wells and associated equipment deemed by the assessor to be in excess of what is typical may be captured using an alternate method.